Varroa Mite Management in the UK – Practical Overview

 Varroa Thresholds and Seasonal Planning in the UK

-Varroa thresholds are guideline mite levels at which treatment is recommended.
-Exact numbers vary with local guidance and the time of year, but the principle is the same: monitor, compare with a threshold, then decide on action.
+Thresholds are guideline levels at which action is recommended.
+Exact numbers vary by method and season, but the principle is simple: monitor → compare with guidance → decide on action.
+This helps avoid random treatments and keeps your plan consistent year to year.

 Integrated Pest Management (IPM) for Varroa Mites